Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets: Numerical Experiments

-Figure \ref{fig:in_elasticity} illustrates the performance of different models when there are two products.
+We first present detailed results on the own- and cross-elasticity for the two-product case in Figure \ref{fig:in_elasticity}.
 We consider the number of markets to be 1,000 so that we can observe enough variance in our data.
-We still only consider there is only one feature, price.
-Figure \ref{fig:in_own_elas} captures how the estimated own-elasticity varies with the price of the product ignored.
-Due to the existence of inattention, when the price is higher, the portion of inattentive consumers is higher.
+Figure \ref{fig:in_own_elas} shows how the estimated own-elasticity for the highest-priced product (which is ignored by a subset of consumers), for a range of prices.
+Note that in our model, when the price is higher, the portion of inattentive consumers is higher.
 Thus when we change the price, the change in market share is smaller than the case without inattention.
-Only our model captures this pattern and predicts the own-elasticity to be flat when the price is high.
-It is also easy to see that only our model is close to the true model.
-Figure \ref{fig:in_cross_elas} captures how the estimated cross-elasticity varies with the price of the other product.
+While our model and the fully NP model are able to capture this pattern, both the parametric models (MNL and RCL) are unable to do so.
+Figure \ref{fig:in_cross_elas} shows how the estimated cross-elasticity of the other products vary with the price of the highest-priced product.
 Similarly, due to the ignorance of inattention, both MNL and RCL overestimate the magnitude of the elasticity of the other product.
-Our model is the only model that captures the elasticity and is closest to the true model.
+In contrast, our model and the fully NP are able to capture the true cross-price elasticity and are close to the true model.

-We consider when there are more products (5, 10) and present our results in Table \ref{tbl:in_err}, \ref{tbl:in_elas_s}, and \ref{tbl:in_elas_c}.
-Consistently, our model outperforms all other models across these scenarios.